Reporting in microservices. How to optimize performance?

 flexible assessment and learning management system

-FreshCode worked on the project on the stage ofmigrating to a new interface.
+Freshcode worked on the project on the stage of <medium>migrating to a new interface<medium>.
 The product was preparing for the global launch.
 The microservice system was supposed to process great amounts of data.
 As for the app target audience, it was developed for

-large education networks that manage 100s of campuses
+large education networks that manage <medium>hundreds of campuses<medium>

-governments that have up to 200k schools, colleges and universities
+governments that have up to <medium>200k schools, colleges and universities<medium>

-Meanwhile, the EdTech app design was convenient both for great education networks and a small school of about 100 students.
+Meanwhile, the EdTech app design was convenient both for large-scale education networks and small schools of 100 students.

-So, FreshCode development team faced the problem of managing and improving the performance of the complex microservice architecture.
-It should be mentioned that the client wanted to build both SaaS and self-hosted systems.
-So, we have chosen the technical solutions keeping this fact in mind.
+The Freshcode development team faced the problem of managing and improving the performance of the complex microservice architecture.
+Our client wanted to build both <medium>SaaS and self-hosted systems<medium>, and we chose the technical solutions while keeping this fact in mind.

 How to improve microservices performance?

-The process of generating reports required engagement with different services.
-Thus, it caused performance issues.
-That's why Freshcode team decided to optimize the app architecture by creating a separate reporting microservice.
-It received data from all the databases.
-Then, it saved them and transformed into custom reports.
+Report generation relied on engaging different services and caused performance issues.
+That's why the Freshcode team decided to optimize the app's architecture by creating a separate reporting microservice.
+It received data from all the databases, saved it, and transformed it into <medium>custom reports<medium>.

-On the picture below you can see the scheme of reporting microservices system and technologies for its implementation.
+In the image below, you can see the scheme of reporting microservices system and the technologies used for its implementation.

-Yellow color marks all microservices in the system.
-Each of them has its own database.
-The reporting module tracks all changes in them with the help of a messaging system.
-Then, it stores the new data in its own report database.
+Yellow color marks all microservices in the system, each with an individual database.
+The reporting module tracks all changes via a messaging system.
+Then, it stores the new data in a separate report database.

 Reporting module implementation in 6 steps

-Let's look at the 6 main part of the reporting system, technologies that can be used and the best solutions.
+Let's look at the six chief components of the reporting system, the technologies that can be used, and the best solutions.